 Jane came to Ixcela because she wanted to lose weight.
 She felt like she was constantly fighting against herself.
 She wanted to exercise more and eat better, but she couldn’t find the energy to commit to a plan or the motivation to exercise in the evening like she used to.

 The Ixcela test found her indole-3-lactic acid (ILA) was below optimal levels, which reflected that she had an imbalance of bacteria in the gut, called a dysbiosis.
-Her Ixcela dietitian explained that a gut bacteria imbalance could be affected her food cravings, her energy, and her hormone levels.
+Her Ixcela dietitian explained that a gut bacteria imbalance could be affecting her food cravings, energy, and hormone levels.

 The Ixcela findings gave Jane reassurance that her struggles were not a part of her imagination.
 She finally had the guidance she needed to support her weight loss goals.